Majoburo/Diagnosis/README.md

 ```
 Details respect to the inputs can be seen in the arguments below.

 If VIRUS were to locate the source of the gravitational waves, `DIAGNOSIS` also provides submit_gracedb.py, a tool to report the coordinates back to the GCN/TAN.

+In order to submit GCN alerts you will have to sign up to the GCN network.
+Please follow steps 1 and 2 in the [LIGO-Virgo EM Follow-Up Tutorial](https://dcc.ligo.org/public/0118/G1500442/010/ligo-virgo-emfollowup-tutorial.html) to do so.

-Details with respect to the input arguments are below.
+Details with respect to the input arguments of submit_gracedb.py are below.
 ```
 usage: submit_gracedb.py [-h] [-c COMMENT]
                          group grace_id ralist declist rawithlist decwithlist